vgabrielsoares/xpto-project-management/README.md

 ./npmw test
 ```

 UI end-to-end tests are powered by [Cypress][].
-They're located in [src/test/javascript/cypress](src/test/javascript/cypress)
-and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`./npmw run e2e`) in a second one.
+They're located in [src/test/javascript/cypress](src/test/javascript/cypress) and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`./npmw run e2e`) in a second one.

 #### Lighthouse audits

 You can execute automated [Lighthouse audits](https://developers.google.com/web/tools/lighthouse/) with [cypress-audit](https://github.com/mfrachet/cypress-audit) by running `./npmw run e2e:cypress:audits`.
 You should only run the audits when your application is packaged with the production profile.
-The lighthouse report is created in `target/cypress/lhreport.html`
+The lighthouse report is created in `target/cypress/lhreport.html`.

 ## Others

 ### Code quality using Sonar

-Sonar is used to analyse code quality.
+Sonar is used to analyze code quality.
 You can start a local Sonar server (accessible on http://localhost:9001) with:

 ```
 docker compose -f src/main/docker/sonar.yml up -d